Mohasindawal/CodSoft/README.md

-# CodeSoft Web Development Virtual Internship

-Welcome to the CodeSoft Web Development Virtual Internship!
-This repository contains the code for three exciting web development tasks completed as part of the internship program.
+This repository contains the code for three exciting web development.
 Below, you'll find details about each task along with links to their respective directories and descriptions.